Turkeys voting for Christmas

 Turkeys voting for Christmas is an English idiom used as a metaphor for a situation in which a choice made is clearly against one's self-interest.
 In the United Kingdom, turkeys are commonly eaten as part of the English Christmas dinner.
+"Chickens for Colonel Sanders" is a similar phrase used in the United States and Canada.

 History

 The Oxford Dictionary of Humorous Quotations writes that a commentator in the Independent Magazine traced the origin of the phrase to British Liberal Party politician David Penhaligon, who is quoted as saying: "Us voting for the Pact is like a turkey voting for Christmas" in reference to the 1977 Lib–Lab pact which he opposed.

 The phrase was soon borrowed by other politicians and public figures.
 In 1979, Labour Prime Minister James Callaghan was faced with a vote of no confidence called by Scottish National Party, who were upset with Labour's treatment of the recent Scottish devolution referendum.
 In the resulting vote the Scottish nationalists sided with the Conservative opposition against the Labour government, despite the fact that the Conservatives opposed devolution.
 During his speech, Callaghan stated that "If they win, there will be a general election.
 I am told that the current joke going around the House is that it is the first time in recorded history that turkeys have been known to vote for an early Christmas."
 The Scottish National Party ultimately lost most of its representation in the resulting election.
 In 2000, British MP Teresa Gorman, who opposed the Maastricht Treaty, stated; "If the House of Commons voted for Maastricht it would be like 651 turkeys voting for Christmas."